Bug report #19437

 I'm regularly experiencing crashes when working with these APIs (in combination with that CRS).
 I guess that this may have common causes.

-#2 Updated by Georg Wicke almost 3 years ago
+#2 Updated by Georg Wicke about 3 years ago

 Another small correction: It works for newly created scratch layers, but it definitely fails when saving the layer and then reloading it in a new instance of QGIS.
 I.e.: